Tomenos18/lab3-restful-ws/WorkDid2Gift.md

 This is the steps followed to support https request:

-First we run the kotlin server and if we use url to do a request:
+First we run the kotlin server and if we use curl to do a request:

 ```bash
 curl -sI http://127.0.0.1:8080